Krutsch/html-bundle/README.md

 ## Concept

 The bundler always globs all HTML, CSS and TS/JS files from the src/ directory and minifies them to the build/ directory.
 CSSO is being used for minifying CSS files and inline styles, html-minifier for HTML and esbuild for inline and referenced TS/JS.
 Additionally, TS/JS files and inline scripts will be bundled as esm by esbuild.
 However, packages in inline script elements will be created in 'build/globals' to re-import them with ease.
+This works for dynamic import too!

 ## Example